gianglex/Courses/Palvelinten-Hallinta/Log-collection-module/README.md

 - Download and move the ```logcollection``` Salt state folder into ```/srv/salt/logcollection/``` on your salt-master.
 - Run ```salt '*' state.apply logcollection``` to collect logs from minions.
+- All logs should now be found as a compressed archive file on your salt-master ```/var/cache/salt/master/minions/MINIONID/logcollection/```

 ## Using the provided test environment